 Andy Murray vows to protect kids from ‘damaging’ social media

-Andy Murray says he will not let his children on social media until they are older to protect them from its “damaging” impact.
+Sir Andy Murray has told LBC he will not let his children on social media until they are older to protect them from its impact.

 Listen to this article